 Choose either All artboards on page or Selected artboards, and then click the Advanced dropdown and update the settings as wanted.

-Once a spec has been published to Cloud V7 via Craft Sync, you can access it with the rest of your Cloud V7 documents.
+Once a spec has been published to InVision V7 via Craft Sync, you can access it with the rest of your InVision V7 documents.
 You'll see the spec in either the Documents tab or in a space—if it's been moved to a space.
-You can also access a spec on Cloud V7 from within the Craft interface.
+You can also access a spec on InVision V7 from within the Craft interface.

 There are two ways to open a spec via Craft: